romilly/start-apl/manuscript/Chapter2.md

 1 2 3
 ~~~~~~~~

-You can create multi-dimensional arrays jst as easily.
+You can create multi-dimensional arrays just as easily.

 ~~~~~~~~
-      2 3 4⍴0 1
+      bits←2 3 4⍴0 1
+      bits
 0 1 0 1
 0 1 0 1
 0 1 0 1